trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 ### Where is the Bundle stored?

 Android stashes the Bundle in the the Activity's <b><i>Activity Record</i></b>.
-The Activity Record for an activity lives on beyond the activity instance.
+The Activity Record for an activity lives on beyond the activity instance and even beyond the app process.

+### When are Activity Records discarded?

+Activity Records are discarded when
+* the user presses the back button
+* the device is rebooted
+* unused for a long time